jackandcarter/AdventureBot/README.md

 ## Game Channel Setup

 Ensure there is a channel named "Adventurebot" in the server you intend on using the bot with and give the bot needed permission if necessary.

-using the /adventuresetup command in the game's hub channel will create the hub embed in order to start interaction with the bot in discord.